View on GitHub

 repositories = ["test-repo"] # Or ["all"] for all repositories

-enable_execution_phase1_to_phase2 = true # Make Draft PR Ready
+enable_execution_phase1_to_phase2 = true # Marks Draft PRs as Ready

-To enable automatic pulling of local repositories, set it at the top level (outside of rulesets):
+To enable automatic pull for local repositories, set it at the top-level (outside rulesets):

-auto_git_pull = true # Automatically git pull pullable local repositories
+auto_git_pull = true # Automatically performs git pull on pullable local repositories

 Stopping